 Unlike the diet of any other people in Africa, the Buduma diet is based on cow's milk and fish, with only a few cereal products.
 The people also collect water lily roots and grind them into flour, providing a supplement to their diet.
 The Buduma have remarkable physiques due to the high amounts of protein they eat daily.
 Consequently, Buduma are powerful swimmers, able to stay under water for long periods of time.

-Buduma are fiercely ethnocentric, placing a high value on preserving their distinct culture.
+Buduma people are fiercely ethnocentric, placing a high value on preserving their distinct culture.
 Thus, they believe strongly in marrying within their own people group.
-Some Buduma men may intermarry with neighboring Kanembu women, but the men never take their wives back to their island homes.
-A Buduma woman will never marry a "mainland" man.

-The Buduma are mostly traditional ethnic in their religion.
+The Buduma are largely Muslim.
 They also believe in the god Kumani, founder of the world, and put faith in priests who they believe will appease the spirits.

-The Buduma have few Christian resources available to them, and most of them have never had an opportunity to hear the Gospel.
+The Buduma people have few Christian resources available to them, and most of them have never had an opportunity to hear the gospel.
 Continued prayer is the key to reaching these isolated, independent people with the love of Christ.

-* Ask the Holy Spirit to grant wisdom and favor to the missions agencies that are working with the Buduma.
+* Ask the Holy Spirit to grant wisdom and favor to the mission agencies that are working with the Buduma people.

 * Ask the Lord to bring forth a triumphant Buduma church for the glory of His name!